christophgil/ZIPsFS/README.md

 In many FUSE file systems, a blocking access can render the entire virtual file system unresponsive.
 ZIPsFS addresses this with built-in fault management for remote branches.

-Remote sources in ZIPsFS are specified using a double-slash prefix, similar to UNC paths (//server/share/...).
+Remote roots in ZIPsFS are specified using a double-slash prefix, similar to UNC paths (//server/share/...).

-Each remote branch is isolated in terms of fault handling and threading.
-Each remote branch is assigned its own thread pool, ensuring faults in one do not affect others.
+Each remote branch is isolated in terms of fault handling and threading and has its own thread pool, ensuring faults in one do not affect others.
 To avoid blocking the main file system thread: Remote file operations are executed asynchronously in dedicated worker threads.

 ZIPsFS remains responsive even if a remote file access hangs.
+For redundantly stored files (i.e., available on multiple branches), another branch may take over transparently if one fails or becomes unresponsive.

-If a thread becomes unresponsive:
+If a thread becomes unresponsive,
-ZIPsFS will terminate the stalled thread after a timeout.
+ZIPsFS will try to terminate the stalled thread after a timeout.
 A new thread is started, attempting to restore functionality to the affected branch.

-For redundantly stored files (i.e., available on multiple branches), another branch may take over transparently if one fails or becomes unresponsive.
+If the stalled thread cannot be terminated, ZIPsFS will not create a new thread.
+In this case manual  release of the blockage is required by running the script ***ZIPsFS_CTRL.sh*** in ***~/.ZIPsFS***.

 ## Data Integrity for ZIP Entries